0xM4hm0ud/CTF-Writeups/GPN CTF 2024/Pwning/Dreamer/README.md

 In the experience function, a read-write-execute (RWX) memory section is created, and 160 NOPs are inserted.
 Then, the origin value is placed at the start of the section.
 The origin value corresponds to the last seed we provide.
 Subsequently, the function runs 84 times, calling custom_random() each time.
 This function performs some encryption based on our STATE.
 After this, the function sleepy() executes our shellcode.

-Initially, I considered brute-forcing all possibilities to obtain a valid shellcode at the end the correct way, but that would be overkill.
+Initially, I considered brute-forcing all possibilities to obtain a valid shellcode at the end the correct way, but that would be infeasible.

 ### How can we call the win function?
 When the shellcode is called with `call rax`, the return address is pushed onto the stack.
 Since the return address is in the binary section, it is close to the win function.